 During the operations of General Worth upon Molino del Rey, Pillow with his command was stationed at Tacubaya, but on the 12th of September he received orders to move from that place, and hold his troops in readiness at the Molinos, to storm Chapultepec.
 Soon after occupying that station, a large body of lancers appeared before it, and for a long while threatened an attack.
-The general, however, presented so bold a front, that they were finally induced to retire.
+The general, and directed accordingly-having, as I learn, upon being advised of the victory, previously given the order.
+I had moved rapidly forward in execution of this purpose, until I reached the town Coyoacan, where the command was halted to await the arrival of the generalin-chief, who, I was informed, was close at hand.
+Upon his arrival, the important fact was ascertained, that the enemy's forces at San Antonio having perceived that the great battery had been lost, and the total defeat and rout of their forces at Contreros, by which their rear was opened to assault, had abandoned the work at San Antonio, and fallen back upon their strong entrenchments in rear at Churubusco.
+"Upon the receipt of this information, the general-in-chief immediately ordered Brigadier-General Twiggs's division to move forward however, presented so bold a front, that they were finally induced to retire.
 Similar demonstrations were made during the whole day, thus obliging the troops to maintain a constant, painful watchfulness.